Juanfec4/full-stack-open/part0/05-spa-diagram.md

     server-->>browser: Response & HTML file
     deactivate server

-    Note right of the browser: The browser reads the tags and fectches the CSS and JS.
+    Note right of the browser: The browser reads the tags and fetches the CSS and JS.

     browser->>server: GET CSS FILE // address: main.css
     activate server